-Your VLS email is automatically in the VLS Alerts system.
-Students, faculty, and staff may enter other contact information through the VLS Regroup gateway at: vermontlaw/ldap.
+• Your VLS email is automatically in the VLS Alerts system.
+Students, faculty, and staff may enter other contact information through the VLS Regroup gateway at: vermontlaw.regroup. com/networks/vermontlaw/ldap.
 We strongly encourage all members of the VLS community to provide all their personal contact information as well to enable the school to contact you in the event of a campus emergency that may affect your safety or to provide you with immediate notification of school closings or delays.